Samsung Galaxy Z Fold 2: Software

 The Galaxy Z Fold 2 shipped with Android 10 and Samsung's One UI software; by means of an improved Multi Window mode, up to three supported apps can be placed on-screen at once.
 Apps open on the smaller screen can expand into their larger, tablet-oriented layouts when the user unfolds the device.
 Additionally, supported apps will now automatically get a split-screen view with a sidebar and main app pane.
-New to the Z Fold 2 is split-screen functionality, called "Flex Mode", which is compatible with certain apps like YouTube and Google Duo along with native Samsung apps.
+New to the Z Fold 2 is split-screen functionality, called “Flex Mode”, which is compatible with certain apps like YouTube and Google Duo along with native Samsung apps.
+Samsung promised 3 Android OS upgrades and 4 years of security updates to the Z series of 2020, ending in 2024.
+As of May 2024, the device is currently running on Android 13 and One UI 5.1.1.
+Afterwards, it was no longer receiving software updates from Samsung.

 Luxury model

 In November 2020, Samsung unveiled the Samsung W21 5G, a luxury version of the Z Fold2, exclusively available to the Chinese market.
-The phone is identical to its counterparts, in terms of its design and specifications, with the exception of a slightly taller build and two SIM card slots.
-The phone features an exclusive "Glitter Gold" color, which consists of a seven-layer nano-level optical film attached to the glass back that has vertical ridges for added texture.
+The phone is identical to its counterparts, in terms of its design and specifications, except for a slightly taller build and two SIM card slots.
+The phone features an exclusive “Glitter Gold” color, which consists of a seven-layer nano-level optical film attached to the glass back that has vertical ridges for added texture.